Vein05/oOo-Bot/README.md

 • ✉️ Active Support regarding the bot in our [support server](https://discord.gg/s2khsve).

-• ⚙️ Guild Configuration (custom prefixes)
+• ⚙️ Guild Configuration (custom prefixes).

 • 😀 Commands made pleasant with use of embeds and minimal colors and relative emojis.